AIED Rubbishes Documentary On President Buhari, proves his Inhuman side

 In the statement that was released by the group, they said the President and his Cabinets will soon run out of lies to tell the Masses.

-The group stated that the documentary on Buhari came at the wrong time that people are struggling to live with the rate of people that lost their jobs this year.
+The group stated that the documentary on Buhari came at the wrong time that people are struggling to live with the rate of people that lost heir jobs this year.

 Describing the documentary as “spat on the tears of Nigerians”, the Deputy Director of AIED, Adekoya Boladale, said “the timing of the documentary is wrong and distasteful, adding that no documentary will bestow the qualities president buhari does not possess.